 Leiden Bio Science Park (Wout Rensink)

-The city of Leiden is firmly committed to knowledge and innovation, as shown by its emphasis on high-quality education, on linking education to the job market, and on improving the regional innovation ecosystem.
+The city of Leiden is firmly committed to knowledge and innovation, as evidenced by its emphasis on high-quality education, its linkages to the job market, and its efforts to strengthen the regional innovation ecosystem.
 The Leiden Bio Science Park is especially significant, serving as a major biotechnology and life sciences centre.
-The park is home to companies, research, and educational institutions, driving progress in the medical and biotechnological fields.
+The park is home to companies, research institutions, and educational institutions, driving progress in the medical and biotechnology fields.
 It is transforming into an Innovation District with state-of-the-art facilities and top-notch expertise.
 Wout Rensink is the IADP representative of the Municipality of Leiden.
 Contact details: w.rensink@leiden.nl / +31 638 329 209.

 .